Nuclear Survival FAQ

 Which countries have nuclear weapons?

 Nine countries are known or believed to possess nuclear weapons: the United States, Russia, China, France, the United Kingdom, Pakistan, India, Israel, and North Korea.
-The US and Russia hold the vast majority of the global nuclear arsenal.
+The US and Russia hold the vast majority of the global nuclear arsenal, with each possessing thousands of warheads.
+China, France, and the UK have smaller but still significant arsenals.
+Pakistan, India, and North Korea have more limited capabilities.
+Israel maintains a policy of nuclear ambiguity and has neither confirmed nor denied possessing nuclear weapons.

 All answers based on: FEMA Ready.gov, CDC Radiation Emergencies, IAEA Emergency Preparedness.